Yvonne Jacquette

-Yvonne Jacquette (born 1934) is an American painter and printmaker known in particular for her depictions of aerial landscapes, especially her low-altitude and oblique aerial views of cities or towns, often painted using a distinctive, pointillistic technique.
-She is currently represented by DC Moore Gallery, New York.
+Yvonne Helene Jacquette (December 15, 1934 – April 23, 2023) was an American painter, printmaker, and educator.
+She was known in particular for her depictions of aerial landscapes, especially her low-altitude and oblique aerial views of cities or towns, often painted using a distinctive, pointillistic technique.
+Through her marriage with Rudy Burckhardt, she was a member of the Burckhardt family by marriage.
+Her son is Tom Burckhardt.

-Biography

-Jacquette grew up in Stamford, Connecticut and studied at the Rhode Island School of Design.
+Early life and education

+Yvonne Jacquette was born on December 15, 1934, in Pittsburgh, Pennsylvania, to William and Helen (née Amrhein) Jacquette.
+Her father was an accountant and management consultant while her mother was a homemaker.
+Her paternal great-grandfather, Jacques Hubert Jacquot, emigrated from Châlonvillars, France, with the name being changed upon arrival.
+Her maternal grandparents were both from Palatinate, Germany.
+She grew up in Stamford, Connecticut.
+She started studying art at age 10, and by 1947 she attended private instruction by traditionalist painter Robert Roché.
+Jacquette continued her studies at the Rhode Island School of Design (class of 1955).

+Career

-She taught at Moore College of Art and was a visiting artist at the University of Pennsylvania from 1972 to 1976.
-She taught at Parsons School of Design from 1975 to 1978, and at the University of Pennsylvania from 1979 to 1984.
+Jacquette taught at Moore College of Art and was a visiting artist at the University of Pennsylvania from 1972 to 1976.
+She taught at Parsons School of Design from 1975 to 1978 and at the University of Pennsylvania from 1979 to 1984.

 Her three-part mural "Autumn Expression" (1980) is in the U.S. Post Office in Bangor, Maine.
-According to the Smithsonian American Art Museum's online bio, Ms. Jacquette has held various academic positions and was also honored by the American Academy of Arts and Letters in 1990.
+According to the Smithsonian American Art Museum's online bio, Jacquette held various academic positions and was also honored by the American Academy of Arts and Letters in 1990.

-In an interview with art critic John Yau in The Brooklyn Rail, Jacquette says of the way she came to begin painting aerial views:
+In an interview with art critic John Yau in The Brooklyn Rail, Jacquette said of the way she came to begin painting aerial views:

-She married Rudy Burckhardt.
-She is a visiting artist at the Siena Art Institute.
+Jacquette married Rudy Burckhardt in 1964.
+She was a visiting artist at the Siena Art Institute in 2012.

-She lives in New York City.
+Jacquette lived in New York City, and died on April 23, 2023.

 Work

-As noted in The Female Gaze, "Jacquette's works begin with direct studies made with pastel on paper or photographs taken from airplanes, skyscrapers, or rented single-engine planes.
+As noted in The Female Gaze, "Jacquette's works began with direct studies made with pastel on paper or photographs taken from airplanes, skyscrapers, or rented single-engine planes.
 She often took flights primarily to study cloud formations and aerial perspectives.
 She has been described as the 'Canaletto of the skies.'
 Her paintings are intensely colored, elaborately detailed panoramas of cities, and the countryside at various day and night.
-Unique vies and radical angles draw attention to the act of perception, anthropomorphizing the buildings that occupy her urbanscapes."
+Unique views and radical angles draw attention to the act of perception, anthropomorphizing the buildings that occupy her urbanscapes."